-Portrayal of the appropriate care and treatment of people and animals must include compassion, sympathy, and consideration of their needs and values and exclude hard-core pornography and inhumane treatment.
-See Sections 1003.42; 1006.31(2)(c); 1006.34(2)(b), Florida Statutes.
+Portrayal of the appropriate care and treatment of people and animals must include compassion, sympathy and consideration of their needs and values, and exclude pornography, materials harmful to minors under s.
+847.012, F.S., and inhumane treatment.
+See ss.
+1003.42, 1006.31(2)(c) and 1006.34(2)(b), F.S.

-Inclusion of compassion: When providing examples in narrative or visuals, materials sometimes depict the care and treatment of people and animals.
-Generally, this means showing in some way a measure of compassion, sympathy, or consideration of their needs and feelings.
+Instances of compassion: When providing examples in narrative or visuals, materials sometimes depict the care and treatment of people and animals.
+This means showing in some way a measure of compassion, sympathy or consideration of their needs and feelings.